How can I control myself?

 For Bible references in this video, check the description on YouTube.

 Self-discipline or self-control is one of the nine fruits of the Spirit listed by the Apostle Paul in Galatians 5:22-23.
 What is self-discipline?
-When we practice control or restrain ourselves from all kinds of feelings, impulses, and desires, which includes the desire for physical and material comfort, then we're practicing self-control.
+When we practice control over our words and actions, redirecting or restraining ourselves from indulging in unhealthy feelings, impulses, or desires, then we're practicing self-control.

 Think about this: How often have you longed for something you needed to wait for?
 Or desired something unhealthy?
-How do you deal with those longings, desires, and urges?
+How do you deal with harmful or hurtful longings, desires, and urges?
 Do you allow them to control you or do YOU remain the one in control?

 Why is self-discipline so important?

-Self-control is actually listed last as Paul rattled off the fruits of the Spirit in his letter to the Galatians, but that certainly doesn't make it the least important.
-If you do a search, you'll find that the term is not often used in the Bible either, yet self-control is so important in helping us to make good choices that God would want us to make.
+Self-control or self-discipline may have been listed last as Paul listed the Fruit of the Spirit in his letter to the Galatians, but that certainly doesn't make it the least important.
+If you do a search, you'll find that the term is not often used in the Bible either, yet self-control is incredibly important in helping us to make the good, healthy choices that God would want us to make.
 Our sinful flesh has a really hard time resisting the persistent tug of our sinful desires.
 But!
-By practicing self-control, we can master those desires.
+By practicing self-control, we can master and redirect those desires.

-Paul tells us to keep ourselves clean both physically and spiritually because we love God and want to take care of what He has given us (that is, our bodies) (2 Corinthians 7:1).
-In his letter to the Romans, he goes so far as to tell them to "offer your bodies as living sacrifices, holy and pleasing to God," and not to be conformed to the pattern of this world (Romans 12:1-2).
+Paul tells us to keep ourselves clean both physically and spiritually because we love God and want to take care of what He has given us in our bodies and minds (2 Corinthians 7:1).
+In his letter to the Romans, Paul goes so far as to tell them to "offer your bodies as living sacrifices, holy and pleasing to God," and not to be conformed to the pattern of this world (Romans 12:1-2).
 You belong to God; take care of yourself.

-Believe me, I understand that self-control is hard.
-It's one of the hardest things I've ever had to work on.
-Overeating food is my issue, though that is not the only way we can lack self-control.
+We get it.
+Self-control is hard.
+It's one of the hardest things we'll ever have to work on.
 Self-control is really a mental game.
 Sometimes it feels like you have to sike yourself out in order to stop sinful impulses or desires.
 Paul talks about his own struggle with sin in Romans 7:15-20: "What I want to do I do not do...the evil I do not want to do—this I keep on doing...it is sin living in me that does it."
+Sound familiar?

-We've all had to resist temptations at some point in our lives, and we've all given in at some point too.
-Just look at America.
-Our lack of self-discipline is obvious in the amount of debt we're in, the obesity we struggle with, and the darkness in our entertainment.
-People always want more, want to rebel, want to take risks—yet they cannot find true happiness in these things.
-So they max out credit cards, use unhealthy coping mechanisms, and stuff their closets with things they'll never use.
-The practice of self-restraint isn't even a part of our culture anymore.
+We've all had to resist temptations at some point in our lives, and we've all given in at times too.
+We often want more, want to rebel, want to take risks—yet we cannot find true joy in these things.
+So we spend too much money, use unhealthy coping mechanisms, and stuff our closets with things we'll never use.
+Instant gratification seems to be a part of our culture these days.

 For Christians, without self-discipline, our appetites for comforts and pleasures can easily become our idols, mastering our decisions, purchases, and use of our time.
-Lack of self-control ultimately leads us into sin or otherwise gets in the way as we try to walk with God.
-If your spiritual body does not govern your physical body, you could easily become a target for Satan (1 Corinthians 7:5).
+Lack of self-control ultimately leads us into sin, harmful choices, or otherwise gets in the way as we try to live like Jesus.

 What "race" are you running?

-Paul is saying that it's important to keep his body under the discipline and control of his mind, not the other way around.
+What this translates to is the importance of keeping our bodies under the discipline and control of our minds—not the other way around.
 Self-control is needed to win the "race" that will help us live a life that is holy and pleasing to God.
 For Paul, the "race" was winning souls for Christ; a goal which he states four times in verses 19-22.
-What's your race?
-(Tell us your story HERE!)
+Do you know which race you're running?

 How can I control my mind and actions?

 Remember that self-control is a gift from the Holy Spirit—not something we can muster up ourselves.
-It's like the Holy Spirit is giving us a tool that we can use in our lives.
-That's what the fruits of the Spirit are in Galatians 5:22-23.
-They are gifts, not anything we can make happen on our own.
-It is the Holy Spirit living in our souls that gives Christians the power and ability to even begin to practice self-control so that we will not be overpowered by the "cravings of sinful man."
+It's like the Holy Spirit is giving us a tool we can use in our lives.
+That's what the Fruit of the Spirit is in Galatians 5:22-23.
+They are gifts—not anything we can make happen on our own.
+It is the Holy Spirit living in our souls that gives us the power and ability to even begin to practice self-control so that we will not be overpowered by the "cravings of sinful man."

 ALSO SEE: